 - Administration: Intravenous (IV).

-- Vaccination Required: Meningococcal vaccination is required before starting treatment due to the increased risk of meningococcal infection.
+- Vaccination Required: Meningococcal vaccination is required before treatment.

-- Common Side Effects: Upper respiratory tract infections, headache, infusion-related reactions, increased risk of meningococcal infections.
+- Common Side Effects: Upper respiratory infections, headache, infusion reactions, serious meningococcal infection risk.

 Rozanolixizumab-noli (Rystiggo)

-- Common Side Effects: Headache, injection site reactions, nausea.
+- Common Side Effects: Headache, diarrhea, fever, hypersensitivity reactions, nausea.

 Zilucoplan (Zilbrysq)

-- Mechanism: Zilucoplan is a complement C5 inhibitor that prevents the formation of the membrane attack complex.
+- Mechanism: Zilucoplan is a complement C5 inhibitor that blocks the terminal complement cascade.

-- Common Side Effects: Injection site reactions, headache, upper respiratory tract infections.
+- Common Side Effects: Injection site reactions, upper respiratory infection, diarrhea.

 Rituximab (Rituxan)